List of Royal Pains characters: Jeremiah Sacani

 Dr. Jeremiah Sacani (Ben Shenkman) is one of the two physicians brought to HankMed by Evan after Hank temporarily resigns.
 Dr. Sacani is an excellent physician, but is extremely socially inept.
 He often is uncomfortable around people, preferring to distance himself to the point that he memorized his patients by Social Security Number rather than by name.
 He is shown to have a small amount of hero worship for Hank, whom he desperately wants to impress.
-He falls in love with Divya, very early on after he is hired, but she is unaware and it is so difficult to work with her while she's dating Rafa that he leaves to go on a research trip to Iceland.
+He falls in love with Divya, very early on after he is hired, but she is unaware and it is so difficult to work with her while she is dating Rafa that he leaves to go on a research trip to Iceland.

 When Divya's house needs to go under construction to get rid of a toxic mold and to add a window to her walk-in closet for her new nursery, Jeremiah offers to share his home with Divya.
 He, at first, finds it very difficult to share his personal space with her when she tries to add a little homey touch to the kitchen by adding a bouquet of flowers and a throw.
 He later realises she is nesting and becomes more comfortable with her there.
-It isn't until Season 5's "Bones to Pick" that Jeremiah admits to Divya how much he cares for her and her friendship.
+It is not until Season 5's "Bones to Pick" that Jeremiah admits to Divya how much he cares for her and her friendship.
 When Divya is put on bedrest, Jeremiah offers to take care of her, since she already still lives with him.
-Divya worries that he may still be in love with her and she says she doesn't want to take advantage of him, but Jeremiah says that he's outgrown his original feelings for her but that he hasn't outgrown his friendship with her.
+Divya worries that he may still be in love with her and she says she does not want to take advantage of him, but Jeremiah says that he has outgrown his original feelings for her but that he has not outgrown his friendship with her.

 Also in Season 5, Jeremiah officially resigns from HankMed after feeling like he was manipulated and used by Hank when Hank asked him for a prescription for pain medication after his head surgery.
 Hank offers Jeremiah another option: that he can work at HankMed but never have to work with Hank because Jeremiah would be in charge, not Hank.

 In Season 6, Jeremiah struggles with living with Divya and her new baby because the baby is so messy, chaotic, and keeps burping on him (he even goes so far as to go into his closet and yell into a pillow to let out his frustrations).
 After Hank gets back from being a helicopter doctor, he asks Jeremiah if he wants to continue being the HankMed Director, which Jeremiah says he does.
 Jeremiah begins frequenting a pub for lunch and seems to be building feelings for Viviana, the bartender at the pub.

 In the series finale epilogue, it is revealed that Jeremiah is still a member of HankMed.